Boodles Boxing Ball

 Hot ticket in the social calendar and an adrenalin-fuelled sporting spectacle

 The biennial Boodles Boxing Ball returns on September 21st 2013.
-Organised by our very own director James Amos, the society black-tie event – the fourth of its kind – will again be held at the Park Plaza Hotel in London, the only venue of its kind in London that is big enough to accommodate its ever-growing popularity.
+Organised by our very own director James Amos, the society black-tie event – the fourth of its kind – will be held at The Grosvenor House Hotel in London, the only venue of its kind in London that is big enough to accommodate its ever-growing popularity.

 “In 2002, Jez Lawson and I put on a charity boxing event for a few friends to box each other.
 It started out as a bit of fun, but ended up a huge success – discounting my broken nose,” says James Amos.

 “It put the wheels in motion for the Boodles Boxing Ball, the first of which took place in 2006.
 We were honoured that Prince William and Kate Middleton could join us and, as a result, the event made front-page news.
 We haven’t looked back since.”